Kimura-Lab/Kono-et-al.-2023/README.md

 #rstatix shows asterisks to indicate significant differences, but up to two decimal places (e.g. p=0.05*, even if p=0.0499).

-#On the other hand, the Aoki and Hatano's codes can be shown to eight decimal places (e.g. p=0.04994141), which allow decisions of p<0.05 and indicate accurate p-values.
+#On the other hand, Aoki's and Hatano's codes can be calculated to eight decimal places (e.g. p=0.04994141), which allow determination of p<0.05 and indicate accurate p-values.

 # Modified EZR ver.
 1.61 for Windows
 This contains several modifications by Yohei Kono to the EZR ver.
 1.61 programmed by Yoshinobu Kanda, which is a customized plugin of the R Commander ver.
 2.8-0 developed by John Fox.
-These patches enable user-friendly operation of the Games-Howell test of Aoki_all.R and rstatix package, and other useful statistic analyses.
+These patches enable user-friendly manipulation of the Games-Howell tests on Aoki_all.R and rstatix package, and other useful statistic analyses.

 ℹ Games-Howell test on rstatix package